crystal-crash/jokecoin/doc/README.md

-Jokecoin Core
+JokeCoin Core
 ==========

 This is the official reference wallet for Jokecoin digital currency and comprises the backbone of the Jokecoin peer-to-peer network.
-You can [download Jokecoin Core](https://www.jokecoin.org/downloads/) or [build it yourself](#building) using the guides below.
+You can [download JokeCoin Core](https://www.jokecoin.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------